signalsciences/ac/README.md

 [![GoDoc](https://godoc.org/github.com/signalsciences/ac?status.svg)](https://godoc.org/github.com/signalsciences/ac) [![Build Status](https://travis-ci.org/signalsciences/ac.svg?branch=master)](https://travis-ci.org/signalsciences/ac)

-Golang implementation of Aho-Corasick for rapid substring matching on byte strings.
+Golang implementation of Aho-Corasick for rapid substring matching on either byte strings or ASCII strings.

 This is based on the excellent library [cloudflare/ahocorasick](https://github.com/cloudflare/ahocorasick) (BSD License).
 The fork/changes were needed for a specific application usages that are incomptabile with the original library.
+Some other minor optimizations around memory and setup were also done.

 ## Examples